MonsterZine

 Eric M. Heideman

 Egyptomania took hold of Europe and North America—this remarkable civilization was then thought to have flourished a mere millennium after the Earth’s creation in 4004 B.C.E.—and it has retained its hold on us ever since.
 Mummies, in particular, stimulated imaginations.
 Some of them remained so lifelike; what if they, in fact, came back to life?
-Click here for the rest of the story.

 Three Genre Gems You Might Have Missed: Ravenous, Session 9, and Frailty